reymon359/how-to-live/advices/Eat healthy/index.md

 ---
 # Eat healthy

 Take care of your body.
-The foods you eat have big effects on your health and quality of life.
+What you eat has big effects on your health and quality of life.
 Have a healthy diet to avoid health issues.

 Don't be afraid of trying new diets.
-Open your mind to new foods that will surprise you, and you may end up liking.
+Open your mind to new healthy foods that will surprise you, and you may end up liking them.

 Don't follow a very strict diet, enjoy unhealthy food if you want.
-Just try to do it in sporadic moments.
+Just try to do it with less frequency.

-If you don't know how to eat healthy or what should you eat, ask for help.
-Go to the doctor and research about having a good diet.
+If you don't know how to eat healthy or what you should eat, ask for help.
+Go to the doctor and research about keeping a healthy diet.

 ## Quotes